• Europe East

 from about four courses on early medieval lutes to theorbe

-Since the Middle Ages there were always double strings in a course.
+Since the Middle Ages there were nearly always double strings in a course.

 For some other early medieval instruments, see mandolins